nicolafan/pyleague-soccer-simulation/README.md

 * League setup with csv configuration.
 * Possibility of changing the parameters of each team (_strength value_, _attack power_, _defense power_).
 * Realistic outcome and score generation.
-* Scores and outcomes slightly influenced by the form of the team.
+* Scores and outcomes slightly influenced by the form of the teams.
 * Updated standings screen.
 * (In development) Realistic outgoing of the games played in a single matchday.